Amadeus VI, Count of Savoy

 Amadeus VI (4 January 1334 – 1 March 1383), nicknamed the Green Count (Il Conte Verde) was Count of Savoy from 1343 to 1383.
-He was the eldest son of Aymon, Count of Savoy, and Yolande Palaeologina of Montferrat.
-Though he started under a regency, he showed himself to be a forceful leader, continuing Savoy's emergence as a power in Europe politically and militarily.
-He participated in a crusade against the Turks who were moving into Europe.
+He was the eldest son of Aymon, Count of Savoy and Yolande Palaeologina of Montferrat.
+Though he began his rule under a regency, Amadeus quickly proved to be a decisive and capable leader, further advancing Savoy's rise as a political and military force in Europe.
+His most notable achievement was leading and personally financing the Savoyard Crusade against the Turks, during which he successfully aided the Byzantine emperor and extended Savoy's influence through both warfare and diplomacy.

 Early years

 When his father died in 1343, Amadeus inherited the County of Savoy.
 Since he was only nine years old, his father's will left two cousins as co-regents: Amadeus III of Geneva and Louis II of Vaud.
 The two agreed to a document limiting their power as regents.
 Neither could make any significant decision without the other, and the decisions of both were subject to review by the resident council of nobles representing all bailis in the county.

 Shortly after Amadeus took the county, his cousin Joan of Savoy renewed her claim on the county of Savoy, that she was descended from Amadeus's uncle Edward, Count of Savoy, though her claim had previously been denied under Savoy's Semi-Salic tradition.
 Though she died the following year, in her will she left the county to Philip, Duke of Orléans to spite her cousins.
 In 1345, he negotiated a similar settlement to the one Joan reached with Aymon, yielding the claim in exchange for 5000 livres annually.

 Amadeus was educated both physically and mentally.
 He enjoyed learning to fight and ride.
-His education included classic works such as De Re Militari and more modern texts including De Regimine Principum.
+His education included classic works such as De Re Militari and more modern texts, including De Regimine Principum.
 He also showed religious devotion, requesting a portable altar and the right for his chaplain to say mass for him every morning wherever he may be.
 He took vows to fast more often than was healthy for him, and then asked Pope Clement VI to release him from these vows.
 The pope agreed, asking him instead to feed twelve of the poor weekly.